adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The emphasis on *browsers* as opposed to *features* suggests this technique is doomed from the start, then of course inference is little better than User Agent sniffing, and we all know how frail UA sniffing is when it comes to developing for the general web.
 Furthermore, there are a lot of technical issues with CTM documented as follows:

-**1. Detecting host objects like this is dangerous**. *H is for Host* explains everything you need to know and why `isHostMethod` is what you need to avoid the danger.
+**1. Detecting host objects like this is dangerous**. *H is for Host* explains why this is dangerous and how `isHostMethod` is your lifeline.

 **2. Detecting the presence of an API is not enough**.
 CTM only *detects* host object methods but often an API can contain bugs.
-Nicholas Zakas has an *entire* e-book on the subject entitled *The Problem with Native JavaScript APIs* that is an important read.
-And if your not sure of the difference between feature detection and feature testing, Peter Michaux's article entitled *Feature Detection: State of the Art Browser Scripting* is a must-read.
+Nicholas Zakas explains this in detail in his e-book *The Problem with Native JavaScript APIs*.
+And, Peter Michaux's article *Feature Detection: State of the Art Browser Scripting*, explains everything you need to know about feature detection and feature testing &mdash; two must reads.

 **3. CTM degrades the experience unnecessarily**.
-CTM could easily rule out a perfectly capable browser from receiving the *enhanced* experience.
-Let's say you want your app to perform client-side form validation, something that say IE8 is perfectly capable of.
-CTM will unnecessarily suppress the enhanced experience &mdash; resorting to server round trips and the disadvantages that come with that (those are out of scope for this article).
+CTM could easily suppress a perfectly capable browser from giving their user the *enhanced* experience.
+For example, if you wanted client-side form validation, something that say Internet Explorer 8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips &mdash; an unnecessarily poor customer experience.

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
 Putting to one side that polyfills are ill-advised [0], the fact remains that CTM is not enough to determine whether you get the enhanced experience.
 CTM simply *suggests* that this browser is *somewhat* modern *at the time* it was written.
-It's like "hey, I am a modern browser, now load some polyfills for the older browsers".
+It's like "hey, I am a modern browser, now load some polyfills for older browsers".
 Weird.

 **5. The CTM condition needs constant maintainance along the continuum of new browsers**.
-Again it's the same old problem &mdash; when do I drop support for a browser?
-This question doesn't really need to ever be asked.
+Again it's that same old problem &mdash; when do I drop support for a browser?
+However, this question doesn't really have to be asked.
 Either the browser is capable or not.
 Again go back to the philosophy of Progressive Enhancement for a moment.
-The point of CTM is that you don't ever provide the *fuck you* experience; worst-case, the *core* experience is fine.
+The point of CTM is that you don't ever provide the *fuck you* experience.

 **6. It's unreliable**.
 If the application uses any method beyond the ones in the CTM test, you likely provide a broken experience.
-Take the following example, it will break in browsers where `matchMedia` isn't provided.
-And, that's ignoring the aformentioned bugs with `matchmedia`.
+Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
 Whilst we are on the topic of bugs, `querySelector` also has bugs, so detection again in this context is *unreliable*.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs